How to send gigantic files (like multi-Gigabyte files) in Outlook?

 Of course, those large files are never physically attached to your Outlook emails (and of course not even stored, neither inside your local Outlook OST mail file nor inside your MS Exchange server mailbox, even temporarily).

-Instead, Attach2Cloud manages to transparently upload them to OneDrive in the background, share them with your recipients, and to replace them by OneDrive shortcuts before the email is sent.
+Instead, Attach2Cloud manages to transparently upload them to OneDrive in the background, share them with your recipients, and to replace them by OneDrive shortcuts before your email is sent.

-For the Outlook users, all this is not perceptible.
-Everything is like if they were really attaching these very large files to their emails and sending them using Outlook.
+For the Outlook users, all this is not perceptible; the level of Outlook-OneDrive integration provided by Attach2cloud is such that for the users, it is like if they were really attaching these very large files to their emails and sending them using Outlook.

 For the recipients of these emails, everything is also 100% self-explanatory:

-They receive small emails containing OneDrive shortcuts.
-All they have to do is to click on these shortcuts to download the corresponding files from OneDrive.
+They receive small emails containing OneDrive shortcuts (aka Modern attachments”.
+All they have to do is to click on these shortcuts to download or open the corresponding files from OneDrive.
 Easy!

 The demo below, that basically takes the time to send and receive an email, shows the perfect integration of Attach2Cloud into Outlook and its complete transparency to the Outlook users, even when attaching and sending multi-Gigabytes files!